zcvele/OfficeDocs-SkypeForBusiness/Teams/conferencing-recording-consent.md

 Explicit recording consent for Microsoft Teams Audio Conferencing lets you, as an admin, control whether meetings created by organizers with this policy can require participants to explicitly consent to being recorded.

 When the explicit recording policy is enabled, all participants are muted once the meeting recording starts.
-Once a participant decides to unmute, they’re prompted to provide consent.
+Once a participant decides to un-mute, they’re prompted to provide consent.
 To consent to be recorded, participants can select controls on their dial pad.

 ## Recording types